 There are three basic options for treating non-synostotic plagiocephaly; no therapy, repositioning therapy, and the use of cranial orthoses.
 Repositioning therapy includes supervised "tummy time," or placement of the child in a half supine position with a towel or blanket roll behind the shoulder to position the occiput away from the flat side.
 Physical therapy may also be recommended, particularly if there is shortening or tightening of the sternocleidomastoid muscle.
-Treatment with a cranial orthoses involves the use of an adjustable band or helmet that is custom-molded to the infant's head and can progressively mold the shape of the cranium by applying corrective forces to the frontal and occipital prominences, leaving room for growth in the adjacent flattened areas.
+Treatment with a cranial orthosis involves the use of an adjustable band or helmet that is custom-molded to the infant's head and can progressively mold the shape of the cranium by applying corrective forces to the frontal and occipital prominences, leaving room for growth in the adjacent flattened areas.
 Treatment with cranial orthoses is typically initiated around 4 to 6 months of age, frequently after a prior trial of repositioning therapy, and continues for an average of 4 to 5 months.
 Both helmets and cranial bands are recommended to be worn 15-22 hours per day with treatment extending over 3 to 4 months.
 Daily time without the orthotic, usually at least 1 hour, is required for skin care and hygiene.

 Teichgraeber and colleagues (2002) evaluated the effectiveness of cranial orthotic device therapy in the correction of infants with moderate to severe deformational plagiocephaly.
 The authors concluded that the use of a cranial orthotic device was effective for correcting cranial vault and cranial base asymmetries.
 In this study, a total of 248 infants were treated with the DOC band.
 Cranial asymmetry was evaluated using 18 anthropometric measurements; cranial vault asymmetry was defined as the distance between the left frontozygomatic point and the right euryon point minus the distance between the right frontozygomatic point and the left euryon point.
 Cranial base asymmetry used the inion point to the right tragus point minus the inion point to the left tragus point.
-Infants that presented with moderate to severe posterior deformation plagiocephaly received DOC band therapy and had anthropometric measurements at 8-week intervals.
-The mean cranial vault asymmetry improved from 8.53 mm to 4.98 mm
+Infants that presented

-Federal and State law, as well as contract language, and Medical Policy take precedence over Clinical UM Guidelines.
-We reserve the right to review and update Clinical UM Guidelines periodically.
-Clinical guidelines approved by the Medical Policy & Technology Assessment Committee are available for general adoption by plans or lines of business for consistent review of the medical necessity of services related to the clinical guideline when the plan performs utilization review for the subject.
-Due to variances in utilization patterns, each plan may choose whether to implement a particular Clinical UM Guideline.
-To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the member's card.
+Federal and State law, as well as contract language including definitions and specific coverage provisions/exclusions, and Medical Policy take precedence over Clinical UM Guidelines and must be considered first in determining eligibility for coverage.
+The member's contract benefits in effect on the date that services are rendered must be used.
+Clinical UM Guidelines, which address medical efficacy, should be considered before utilizing medical opinion in adjudication.
+Medical technology is constantly evolving, and we reserve the right to review and update Clinical UM Guidelines periodically.
+Clinical UM guidelines are used when the plan performs utilization review for the subject.
+Due to variances in utilization patterns, each plan may choose whether or not to adopt a particular Clinical UM Guideline.
+To determine if review is required for this Clinical UM Guideline, please contact the customer service number on the back of the member's card.